The growth of the global CBD market has been pronounced in recent times, and this trend is set to continue into the future.

 Most interestingly, different testing methods can be used to detect a variable range of substances, so employers will often select a viable technique that will help them to achieve their precise objectives.

-Also, when performing a drugs test, they don’t actually test for cannabis, they test for delta-9 tetrahydrocannabinol (THC in layman’s terms), which is the compound in cannabis that gets you high.
+Also, when performing a drugs test, they don’t actually test for cannabis, they test for delta-9 tetrahydrocannabinol (THC), which is the compound in cannabis that gets you high.